-Critical concentration of R410A: 0.30kg/m3

-(The weight of refrigeration gas per 1 m3 air conditioning space.);

-The Critical concentration is subject to ISO5149, EN378-1.
+Critical concentration of R410A: 0.44kg/m (The weight of refrigeration gas per 1 m air conditioning space.); \ The Critical concentration is subject to ISO5149, EN378-1.

 For the PFD system, the concentration of refrigerant leaked should not have a chance to exceed the Critical concentration in any situntion.